khoaho/AutoCAD.js/README.md

 AutoCAD.js
 ==========

-Develop Autodesk AutoCAD in JavaScript, with different APIs from Autodesk
+Develop Autodesk AutoCAD in JavaScript, with different APIs from Autodesk.

 AutoCAD.js should come with .NETScript for AutoCAD which is downloaded at www.NetOnApp.com

 **JavaScript APIs of AutoCAD.js:**